top of page

 Paintings in Coburg Castle

-Victoria, the first daughter of Victoria and Albert, can be seen on the right of the two paintings above.
+Victoria, the first daughter of Victoria and Albert, can be seen on the right of the two paintings above (or on bottom in the mobile version).
 She was called "Vicky".
-Like Alfred, she lived in Germany because she had married the German Kaiser.
+Like Alfred, she lived in Germany because she had married the German Kaiser (Emperor).

-Her husband is shown on the left, Friedrich III, German Emperor and King of Prussia, the 99-day emperor, who died of throat cancer at the age of 57.
+Her husband is shown on the left (or above in the mobile version), Friedrich III, German Emperor and King of Prussia, the 99-day emperor, who died of throat cancer at the age of 57.

 Ernst I. and his investments in architecture

-The first building of the castle was built in 1542 on the foundation walls of a demolished Franciscan monastery.
-They didn't want monasteries in the Protestant city of Coburg, so they banded the monks.
+The first part of Ehrenburg Castle was actually built back in 1542 on the foundations of a former Franciscan monastery.
+Since monasteries weren’t really welcome in Protestant Coburg, they were simply dissolved.

 Schloss Ehrenburg, Coburg